Adna, Washington: Education

-Adna is home to the Adna School District, which includes two schools: Adna Elementary and Adna Middle/High School.
+Adna is home to the Adna School District, which includes two schools, Adna Elementary and Adna Middle/High School.
 One of the first schools to serve Adna was built in 1893 and was known as the Bell Tower School.
+The high school football field was constructed by the Works Progress Administration (WPA) in the 1930s on the site of the original Adna High School.